msg-CareerStart/ReactTraining/README.md

 **Online Shop**:

-> Move all the fetch API calls into dedicated Sagas.
+> Move all the axios calls into dedicated Sagas.

 _Further Resources_: